Georgia Explorer

 Image 3

-After breakfast we go east, stopping first at Gori’s Stalin Museum.
-After lunch we’ll continue along the Georgian Military Highway, stopping to visit Ananuri Fort and enjoying breath-taking views of the Great Caucasus Mountains up to Kazbegi.
-For dinner we visit a local family and learn how to prepare some traditional Georgian dishes before sitting down to dinner there.
+After breakfast drive East to stop at the Stalin Museum in Gori.
+Afterwards continue along the Georgian Military Highway, stopping to visit Ananuri Fort and enjoying breathtaking views of the Great Caucasus Mountains up to Mount Kazbegi, and beyond that the Russian frontier.

 Overnight in Hotel Stancia Kazbegi, Kazbegi